zhxiaogg/surl/README.md

 # mock a GET api that responses with a `OK`
 $ surl -XGET localhost:8080/api/health -d'OK'

-# mock a POST api that responses a json object
+# mock a POST api that responses a json object and `content-type` header
-$ surl -XPOST localhost:8080/api/items/2 -d'{"id": 2}'
+$ surl -XPOST -H'Content-Type:application/json' localhost:8080/api/items/2 -d'{"id": 2}'

 # mock a POST api that responses the original post payload, using jsonpath (TODO)
 $ surl -XPOST -d'$.' localhost:8080/api/items